 Meals: B, L, D

 After breakfast and a lecture by your Harvard Study Leader, set out on a walking tour of the Old Town, where you step into the Ark Citadel for an archaeologist-led visit that reveals layers of history behind the former emir’s fortress, then continue to the nearby Zindan Prison to see the infamous “bug pit” tied to the 19th-century Great Game.
-Pause in a leafy park at the beautifully patterned Samani Mausoleum, a 10th-century masterpiece of brickwork, and visit the Chashma Ayub complex (Job’s Well), associated with the prophet’s miraculous spring.
+Pause in a leafy park at the beautifully patterned Samanid Mausoleum, a 10th-century masterpiece of brickwork, and visit the Chashma Ayub complex (Job’s Well), associated with the prophet’s miraculous spring.
 Enjoy a hands-on plov-making demonstration over lunch at a family-run venue, learning how Uzbekistan’s signature rice dish comes together before tasting the results.
 Later, admire the four blue-topped towers of the Chor Minor madrassah and attend an intimate performance with shashmaqom masters, whose traditional music and Sufi-influenced poetry have deep roots in Bukhara’s multiethnic heritage.
 As the day draws to a close, ascend the restored Shukhov Water Tower for drinks and panoramic views, taking in the domes and minarets of old and new Bukhara spread out below.

 Meals: B, L, D